What Is a VPN? (2026): how it works, what it hides, and where privacy really ends

 The hardest part about explaining a VPN is that most guides stay too shallow.
 They say "it encrypts your internet" and stop there.
 In reality, a VPN changes who you trust, who sees your IP, how DNS requests travel, and which protocol overhead you pay for privacy.
 In 2026, that matters more than ever because the threat model is no longer just a café hacker.
 It also includes ISP profiling, AI traffic classification, bad hotel Wi-Fi, region-based service gating, and datacenter IP reputation systems.

 This guide is built as an interactive blueprint.
-You’ll see the tunnel itself, move your “virtual home” across the map, and compare VPN vs proxy vs Tor in a way that makes the trade-offs obvious.
-If you want deeper follow-up after this guide, continue with How VPN Works, VPN Encryption Explained, VPN Security Basics, and VPN Without Logs.
+You'll see the tunnel itself, move your "virtual home" across the map, and compare VPN vs proxy vs Tor in a way that makes the trade-offs obvious.
+If you want deeper follow-up after this guide, continue with How VPN Works, VPN Encryption Explained, VPN Security Basics, VPN Without Logs, VPN Advantages, VPN Disadvantages, and the VPN Glossary.

 Live privacy & streaming status